AdobeDocs/target-dev.en/help/dev/implement/mobile/native-app.md

 ## Test in the web views

-Web preview links are generated on the [!UICONTROL Activity detail] page by clicking the [!UICONTROL Adobe QA] link to display a pop-up to copy each experience preview link similar to the following:
+Web preview links are generated on the [!UICONTROL Activity detail] page by clicking the [!UICONTROL Adobe QA] link to display a pop-up to copy each experience preview link, similar to the following:

 ```
 ?at_preview_token=mhFIzJSF7JWb-RsnakpBqi_s83Sl64hZp928VWpkwvI&at_preview_index=1_1&at_preview_listed_activities_only=true